johnnyb1694/headline-analytics-pipeline/docs/Architecture.md

 to eventually expose analytical output stored in the database to other services (e.g. some kind of presentation layer), it is easier - and makes more sense - to centralise the database in another container and expose that process to other services.

+## Airflow

+To orchestrate 'events' in the pipeline (e.g. extracting data from the New York Times API), we will use Apache Airflow.

+## dbt

+The framework `dbt` - which is *tehnically* just a Python package - will allow us to write clear transformation logic (with a coherent data lineage) that will make our analytical products much more efficient by reducing lead times on queries.

+Usage of `dbt` is expounded upon in the associated documentation `EtLT.md`.